The Last Unicorn (film): Plot

-A female unicorn learns from two hunters and a butterfly that she is the last of her kind since a malevolent entity called the Red Bull has herded nearly all of the unicorns to the ends of the earth.
+A female unicorn learns from two hunters and a butterfly that she is the last of her kind after a malevolent entity called the Red Bull herded nearly all of the unicorns to the ends of the earth.
 The Unicorn then sets off on a journey to find them.

 The Unicorn is captured by the witch Mommy Fortuna and displayed in her Midnight Carnival.
-Most of the attractions are normal animals enhanced by illusions to appear as mythical beasts.
-Fortuna uses a spell to create another horn on the unicorn's head, as the carnival visitors cannot see her real form.
+Most of the attractions are regular animals enhanced by illusions to appear as mythical beasts.
+Fortuna uses a spell to create another horn on the Unicorn's head, as the carnival visitors cannot see her real form.
 Fortuna keeps the immortal harpy Celaeno captive as well, deeming the risk secondary to the deed's prestige.
-The unicorn is befriended by Schmendrick, an incompetent magician in the service of Mommy Fortuna.
-With the help of Schmendrick, the Unicorn escapes, in the process freeing the other animals including Celaeno, who kills Fortuna.
-The Unicorn and Schmendrick gain a second traveling companion with Molly Grue.
-Molly abandons her lifestyle as the careworn lover of Captain Cully, a dreary forest brigand who styles himself the disappointing reality behind the myth of Robin Hood.
+The Unicorn is befriended by Schmendrick, an incompetent magician who works for Mommy Fortuna.
+With his help, the Unicorn escapes and frees the other animals.
+Celaeno kills Fortuna.

-When the Unicorn nears the seaside castle of King Haggard, keeper of the Red Bull, she encounters the beast, a monstrous fire elemental.
-Before she can be captured, Schmendrick uses his unpredictable magic, transforming her into a woman.
-The Red Bull loses interest in her and departs, but the Unicorn is shocked by the sensation of mortality.
-Schmendrick promises to return her to normal after the quest is complete.
+The Unicorn and Schmendrick continue traveling until Schmendrick is captured by a group of bandits led by Captain Cully, who ties him to a tree.
+While attempting to free himself, Schmendrick brings the tree to life, and it attempts to seduce him until the Unicorn arrives and frees him.
+Molly Grue, Cully's lover, weeps at the sight of the Unicorn and abandons Cully to travel with them.
+When nearing the castle of King Haggard, the group encounters the Red Bull, a monstrous fire elemental.
+It attacks the Unicorn, and Schmendrick transforms her into a woman to save her.
+The Bull loses interest in her and departs, but the Unicorn panics over her newfound mortality.
+Schmendrick promises to undo the transformation upon completing their quest.

-Schmendrick, Molly Grue, and the now-human Unicorn proceed to the castle.
-Haggard is at first unwelcoming.
-Schmendrick introduces the Unicorn as Lady Amalthea, and requests that they become members of Haggard's court, only to be told that the only occupants of the castle are Haggard, his adopted son Prince Lír and four ancient men-at-arms.
-Haggard consents to lodge the trio, replacing his more competent wizard, Mabruk, with Schmendrick, and setting Molly Grue to work in his scullery.
-Mabruk leaves after recognizing "Amalthea" for what she truly is, jeering that by allowing her into his castle Haggard has invited his doom.
-Due to her new human emotions, Amalthea begins forgetting her true self and falls in love with Prince Lír, and considers abandoning her quest in favor of mortal love.
-Haggard confronts Amalthea, hinting at the location of the unicorns, yet from the waning magic in her eyes, has doubts regarding his suspicions that she is more than she seems.
+Schmendrick, Molly, and the now-human Unicorn proceed to the castle.
+Haggard is initially unwelcoming.
+Schmendrick introduces the Unicorn as Lady Amalthea, and requests that they become members of Haggard's court, only to be told that the only occupants of the castle are Haggard, his adopted son Prince Lír, and four ancient men-at-arms.
+Haggard agrees to lodge the trio, replacing his more competent wizard, Mabruk, with Schmendrick, and setting Molly to work in his scullery.
+Mabruk leaves after recognizing "Amalthea" for what she is, jeering that by allowing her into his castle, Haggard has invited his doom.
+Amalthea begins losing her memories and falls in love with Prince Lír, and considers abandoning her quest in favor of mortal love.
+Haggard reveals to Amalthea that he ordered the Bull to round up the world's unicorns and imprison them in the sea by his castle so that Haggard can admire them every day.